Emilvdijk/quizwebgame/README.md

 welcome to my quiz web game!
 work in progress...

-i use these public api to get my questions:
+I use these public api to get my questions:

 https://the-trivia-api.com/